 The damage caps on the defendant’s insurance policies should also be considered when filing a claim.
 If there is a $100,000 damage cap on the relevant policy, for example, then that is essentially as much as you can collect through a successful settlement.

 How Long Do I Have to File a Car Accident Claim in California?

 Like all states, California has a statute of limitations on car accident claims.
-This means you have a certain timeline in which to file your claim; failure to do so in the designated time period will result in you losing your right to recovery and your case being thrown out.
+This means you have a certain timeline in which to file your claim; the failure to do so in the designated time period will result in you losing your right to recovery and your case being thrown out.

 Put an Experienced Auto Accident Attorney on Your Side!

 An unexpected car accident can result in enormous financial and emotional damages.
-At BD&J, PC, we work hard to ensure that victims of accidents caused by the carelessness of others are properly compensated for their medical bills, pain and suffering, lost wages, and more.
+At BD&J, we work hard to ensure that victims of accidents caused by the carelessness of others are properly compensated for their medical bills, pain and suffering, lost wages, and more.
 With years of experience and a genuine commitment to upholding the rights of California motorists, we are confident that we are the right firm to fit your needs.
 Experience the BD&J difference when you contact us today.

 Why Hire a Car Accident Attorney?

 While some car accident claims are relatively straightforward, most claims involving bodily injury present a number of challenges for victims.
 Insurance companies are hesitant to pay out claims for significant medical expenses, lost wages, and other damages, meaning the insurance company may try to devalue, dispute, or even outright deny your claim.